Strabismus: Prognosis

 When strabismus is congenital or develops in infancy, it can cause amblyopia, in which the brain ignores input from the deviated eye.
 Even with therapy for amblyopia, stereoblindness may occur.
 The appearance of strabismus may also be a cosmetic problem.
-One study reported 85% of adult with strabismus "reported that they had problems with work, school, and sports because of their strabismus."
+One study reported 85% of adults with strabismus "reported that they had problems with work, school, and sports because of their strabismus."
 The same study also reported 70% said strabismus "had a negative effect on their self-image."
 A second operation is sometimes required to straighten the eyes.

-Other animals
+In other animals

 Siamese cats and related breeds are prone to having crossed eyes.
 Research suggests this is a behavioral compensation for developmental abnormalities in the routing of nerves in the optic chiasm.

 Strabismus may also occur in dogs, most often due to imbalanced muscle tone of the muscles surrounding the eye.
 Some breeds such as the Shar Pei are genetically predisposed to the condition.
 Treatment may involve surgery or therapy to strengthen the muscles.